hfp/libxs/documentation/libxs_scripts.md

 * Create a PDF (vector graphics have infinite resolution), use `-g myreport.pdf`.
 * Adjust pixel resolution, aspect ratio, or density, use `-d 1200x800`.

 The level of verbosity (`-v`) can be adjusted (0: quiet, 1: automation, 2: progress).
 Default verbosity shows progress (downloading results) whereas "automation" allows to further automate reports, e.g., get the filename of the generated plot (errors are generally printed to `stderr`).
 Loading a logfile into the database directly can serve two purposes: <span>(1)&#160;debugging</span> the supported format like "telegram" or JSON, and <span>(2)&#160;offline</span> operation.
 The latter can be also useful if for instance a CI-agents produces a log, i.e., it can load into the database right away.
-Command line options also allow for "exact placement" (`-j`) by specifying the build number supposed to take the loaded data (data is appended by default, i.e., it is assumed to be a new build or the build number is incremented).
-In general, data is not duplicated underneath a build of the category or the actual data matches an existing entry.
+Command-line options also allow for "exact placement" (`-j`) by specifying the build number supposed to take the loaded data (data is appended by default, i.e., it is assumed to be a new build, or the build number is incremented).

 <a name="performance-report-examples"></a>Examples (omit `-i ""` if downloading results is desired):